komuw/naz/docs/SMPP.md

 #### 3.1 SMPP PDU - Type Definitions
 The following SMPP PDU data type definitions are used to define the SMPP parameters:
 - Integer - An **unsigned** value with the defined number of octets.
 The octets will always be transmitted MSB first (Big Endian).
+NULL is zero.
 **NB:** todo this in python use:
 ```python
 ## https://stackoverflow.com/a/846045/2768067